-Ski Jumping Canada currently has a maximum card quota of 3 senior cards, equating to \$63,540.
+Ski Jumping Canada currently has a maximum card quota of 5 senior cards, equating to \$105,900.
 Sport Canada regularly reviews its carding quotas; therefore, this allocation is subject to change.
 Cards are allocated in the following priority order to eligible athletes named to the Canadian National Ski Jumping Team:

 - 1. Athletes who meet Senior International criteria (4.1) - 2.
-Athletes who meet the Senior National criteria (4.2) - 3.
-Athletes who meet the Development criteria (4.3)
+Athletes who meet Senior International criteria (injury) (4.4) - 3.
+Athletes who meet the Senior National criteria (4.2) - 4.
+Athletes who meet the Senior National criteria (injury) (4.4) - 5.
+Athletes who meet the Development criteria (4.3) - 6.
+Athletes who meet Development criteria (injury) (4.4)